pelotech/data-sync-operator/PROPOSAL.md

-## **Formal Design Proposal: Data Sync Operator**
+## **Formal Design Proposal: VMDiskImage Controller/CRD**

-This document proposes the creation of a Kubernetes Operator to automate and control the deployment of resource-intensive Kubernetes Storage Objects which are the backing of workspaces hosted on Open Terrain (OT).
-A given workspace can have multiple versions actively in use at one time.
+This document proposes the creation of a Kubernetes Controller and CRD to automate and control the deployment of resource-intensive Kubernetes Storage Objects which are the backing of workspace VMs hosted on Open Terrain (OT).
+A Open Terrian Workspace can consist of one or more virutal machines and containers.

 The proposed system will replace a manual process with an automated, on-demand workflow that prevents network saturation and controls data transfer costs.
-This is achieved by introducing a `DataSync` Custom Resource Definition (CRD) to act as a record for the data required to boot a workspace.
+This is achieved by introducing a `VMDiskImage` Custom Resource Definition (CRD) to act as a record for the data required to boot a workspace.
 A controller is also created that orchestrates the creation of the storage objects represented by the CRD while adhering to a globally defined sync policy stored in a `ConfigMap`.

 ### 2. Background and Problem Statement
 Currently workspaces on OT require sets of storage objects to exist as prerequisite of the creation of instances of workspaces.
 The creation of these sets of storage resources initiates a significant data download to get the data which will back workspaces.
 The manual process for managing these storage objects, referred to as syncing by the team, has lead to several issues: